jacksleight/ayre/README.md

 @import "[path]/src/_ayre";
 ```

-For accurate measurements it's recommended that you set Sass's unit precision to setting to 8 or higher.
+For accurate measurements it's recommended that you set Sass's unit precision setting to 8 or higher.

 ## Browser Support